mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 To quickly switch across codebases and the terminal layouts that I'm used to I use [tmux](https://github.com/tmux/tmux), [tmuxinator](https://github.com/tmuxinator/tmuxinator) and a combination of a few scripts that I'll talk about later and [fzf](https://github.com/junegunn/fzf).
-First I'll write about some concepts around tmux and tmuxinator, my usual workflow, a description of the scripts that I use, and other tools that I tried that didn't work for me.
-But first a quick look into what it looks like:
+First I'll write about some concepts around tmux and tmuxinator, a description of the scripts that I use and my workflow, and other tools that I tried that didn't work for me.
+First a quick look into what it looks like:

 <script id="asciicast-h9bEclMKVl9SONRqMe3yoyryF" src="https://asciinema.org/a/h9bEclMKVl9SONRqMe3yoyryF.js" async></script>